Advantages of Using Natural Wool Fiber

 What is Wool Used for?

 The quality of wool produced by each breed of sheep is different and so is suited to a variety of uses.
 Sheep are sheared annually and their fleece is cleaned and spun into wool yarn.
 Knitting converts the yarn into sweaters, beanies, scarves and gloves.
 Weaving changes the wool into fine fabric for suits, coats, pants and skirts.
 Coarser wools are used to make carpets and rugs.
-The fibers can also be used to make blankets and comforters (duvets) such as the that is warm and naturally cosy.
-Herrington comforter
+The fibers can also be used to make blankets and comforters (duvets) which are warm and naturally cosy.

 Wool is very versatile and is used for roof and wall insulation in some new buildings.
 It is also begun to be utilised as an insulator for chilled box food home deliveries.
 If the animal has been killed for meat, the entire skin can be used with the wool still attached.
 The un-sheared fleece may be used to make floor coverings or to produce decorative winter boots or clothing.